ndovgy/nd1124/README.md

 # Tool Rental Point-Of-sale

-This exercise follows the requirements given by Cardinal.
+This exercise follows the Point of Sale requirements.

-This application is a Spring Boot MVC application which listens on localhost:8080 for POST requets to the /api/checkout RESTful endpoint.
+This application is a Spring Boot MVC application which listens on `http://localhost:8080` for POST requets to the `/api/checkout` RESTful endpoint.

 It is secured using HTTP Basic Auth, with the "user:user" credentials.